 Interns will have access to the breadth and depth of Smithsonian and Affiliate resources, meet with Smithsonian leaders, and gain an understanding of how museums and cultural organizations are vital in providing platforms to discuss, understand, and solve some of the biggest challenges facing the world today.
 Interns will also participate in enrichment programming with Emerson Collective, designed to develop leadership capacity and build professional networks.

 Students participating in an in-person internship at the Smithsonian Institution in Washington, D.C. will work with one of its museums, resource or cultural centers, libraries, and/or other offices.
-Students will be housed at the George Washington University and be required to be on-site at their assigned Smithsonian location for the summer internship to complete site-specific work.
+Housing will be provided for in-person interns.
+Interns will be required to be on-site at their assigned Smithsonian location for the summer internship to complete site-specific work.
 In-person interns will have the opportunity to participate in Smithsonian-wide internship activities and events in addition to enrichment activities scheduled by the Emerson Collective, and any virtual programming being offered throughout the summer.

 Students participating in a hybrid internship will be paired with a Smithsonian Affiliate organization geographically near the student’s physical location.
-Students will be required to be on-site for two-weeks during the internship to participate in hands-on activities related to their Learning Lab projects, meet with, and learn from Affiliate mentors, and participate in any on-site enrichment activities.
+Students will be required to be on-site for a specific amount of time (to be determined–from 2 to 4 weeks) during the internship to participate in hands-on activities related to their projects, meet with, and learn from Affiliate mentors, and participate in any on-site enrichment activities.
 In addition, hybrid interns will have the opportunity to participate in virtual enrichment programs provided by the Emerson Collective and Smithsonian Institution.